benyaminahmed/benyaminahmed/readme.md

 You can also catch me on [Codewars](https://www.codewars.com/users/benyaminahmed) where I am currently playing around with JavaScript. :sunglasses:

 Stay safe and keep on coding! :mask:

+__P.S For those of you who are curious, I can't eat :pig: and my favourite animal is a :tiger:!__
 ## Let's build some cool :shit: